Recreational hiker, novice trip report writer, nature lover.

 We spent about fifteen minutes on Sawteeth snacking and resting before backtracking down to the trail sign and then up to Pyramid.
 There was some nice rock work and scrambling heading down Sawteeth and up to Pyramid.

-After about twenty minutes of descent we started heading back up and scrambled our way up for forty minutes until we reached the summit of Pyramid.
+After about twenty minutes of descent, we started heading back up and scrambled our way up for forty minutes until we reached the summit of Pyramid.
 This is steep and rocky, but it wasn't the most technical section of the hike, that's for sure.

 Coming off Pyramid, there's some quick descent followed by some very interesting climbing and scrambling up to Gothics.
 The trail gets a little thin and plan to get poked by some brush as it kind of reminded me of the ascent to Iriquois in this section.

-The trip between the two only took about 23 minutes, so we were on the peak at 11:10 a.m.
+The trip between the two only took about 23 minutes, so we were at the peak at 11:10 a.m.
 We spent another fifteen minutes there and then ran into our first other sign of humanity when a man and his son came up from the other direction.
 He was planning on doing the top-10 high peaks and it was his son's first.

 Again there were no signs, but there was a survey marker on this peak.
-And the views are panoramic on all directions to views of many other peaks.
+And the views are panoramic in all directions to views of many other peaks.
 This was peak number twenty-two for us.

 We spent a good twenty minutes on the summit eating and talking with the duo before heading down towards the next mountain in the chain, Armstrong.
 The trail changed to gold trail markings.
 This is where things got tricky and very technical.
 A lot of steep rock walls on both the descent but it only took us fifteen minutes to get down and reach a sign pointing up towards Armstrong.